nenad-mitic-bg/nasa-mars-rover-images/README.md

 You're free to use any library you like, but do not use a full framework.

+Keep in mind that the code should be unit testable.

 Documentation can be seen here: https://api.nasa.gov, under "Mars Rover Photos".
 You can generate an API key on the same page, under "Generate API Key".